lodum/CancerExplorer/README.md

 The project deals with cancer related cause-effect relationships.
 Moreover, it aims to create a web-based assistance system for the exploration of cause-effect relationships of selected cancer types in a predefined geographic region.
+The project is part of [LIFE](http://lodum.de/life/ "LIFE project").
 The work is a result of an external semester contribution, which was mainly focused on the modelling part (domain ontology, information aggregation).

 The current state is that cancer cause-effect information is available on the web as open data but in most instances nonaggregated